Nonsmooth Analysis and Optimization: Explicit splitting

 The corresponding fixed-point iteration then consists in \begin{enumerate} \item choosing $p^k \in \partial F(x^k)$ (with minimal norm); \item setting $x^{k+1} = \prox_{\gamma_k G}(x^k -\gamma_k p^k)$. \end{enumerate} Again, computing a subgradient with minimal norm can be complicated in general.
-It is, however, easy if $F$ is additionally differentiable since in this case $\partial F(x) = \{\nabla F(x)\}$.
-This leads to the \emph{proximal gradient method}
+It is, however, easy if $F$ is additionally differentiable since in this case $\partial F(x) = \{\nabla F(x)\}$ is a singleton.
+This leads to the \emph{proximal gradient method} or \emph{forward-backward splitting method}

 (The special case $G=\delta_C$ -- i.e., $\prox_{\gamma G}(x) = \proj_C(x)$ -- is also known as the \emph{projected gradient method}).

 Showing convergence of the proximal gradient method as for the proximal point method requires assuming Lipschitz continuity of the gradient (since we are not using a proximal point mapping for $F$ which is always firmly nonexpansive and hence Lipschitz continuous).
 The following lemma may be familiar from nonlinear optimization. \begin{lemma} Let $F:X\to\R$ be Gâteaux differentiable with Lipschitz continuous gradient.
 Then,